royerlab/aydin/docs/source/api/example_images_gallery.rst

 ==========================
-Example Datasets Gallery
+Example Images Gallery
 ==========================

-Aydin comes with handful of example datasets.
+Aydin comes with handful of example images.
 Along with some datasets that we generated at Chan Zuckerberg Biohub, we have many datasets from our collaborators.